DataDog/hiring-engineers/answers.md

 For example Solar panel power out-put , rain water collection , Heating and cooling efficency to build energy efficency profiles for buildings .
 I am especiallhy interested in this as I live in a country where we have issues around conservation of water and energy .

-I believe these types of devices hooked up to sensors on raspbery PI or Arduino using DD to crunch the statistics could really be a game changer .
+I believe these types of devices hooked up to sensors on raspbery PI or Arduino using DD to crunch the statistics could really be a game changer to measure and affect the uptake of renewables.